 Identifying novel candidate genes for nanophthalmos, inherited retinal disease, and other eye size related phenotypes such as angle closure glaucoma using panel-based, whole exome, and whole genome sequencing from large cohorts of collected patients and families.

-We recently identified a novel DDX58 variant in several families with Singleton-Merten syndrome, a rare disorder featuring juvenile open angle glaucoma, skeletal defects, aortic calcifications, and a psoriasiform rash.
-DDX58 is an RNA-binding protein that serves as a pattern recognition receptor, binding to viral RNA and activating type I interferon signaling as part of the innate immune system.
+We recently identified a novel RIGI/DDX58 variant in several families with Singleton-Merten syndrome, a rare disorder featuring juvenile open angle glaucoma, skeletal defects, aortic calcifications, and a psoriasiform rash.
+RIGI is an RNA-binding protein that serves as a pattern recognition receptor, binding to viral RNA and activating type I interferon signaling as part of the innate immune system.
 Variants associated with Singleton-Merten syndrome lead to aberrant activation of this pathway in specific tissues, and there is significant variability.
-Ongoing efforts are aimed at generating and characterizing a mouse model of this disorder, and identifying the mechanisms that lead to differential tissue involvement.
+Ongoing efforts are aimed at identifying the molecular mechanism of glaucoma, identifying the mechanisms that lead to differential tissue involvement and variable penetrance, and identifying optimal treatments for this disorder (by targeting the downstream Type I interferon signaling pathway.

 Dr. Prasov working together with Pediatric Medical Genetics leads a clinic that specializes in the diagnosis and management of inherited ocular disorders.
 We lead and contribute to studies involving new genetic associations, novel disease phenotypes, and genotype-phenotype correlation or natural history.